varunyn/sonarQube_workshop/LabGuide100.md

   ![](images/100/31.png)

 - Give your new repo a name, brief description and select "Import existing repository".
-In the textbox that appears paste this link (GITHUB LINK HERE), then select "Create".
+In the textbox that appears paste this link https://github.com/varunyn/twitter-feed-sonarQube.git , then select "Create".

   ![](images/100/32.png)